kumbulanit/t-sql/tech company/untitled/Module 14 - Pivoting and Grouping Sets/Lesson2_Working_with_Grouping_Sets.md

         WHEN GROUPING(d.DepartmentName) = 0 AND GROUPING(Location) = 1 AND GROUPING(SalaryTier) = 1
         THEN '🏢 d.DepartmentName Summary: ' + d.DepartmentName
         WHEN GROUPING(SalaryTier) = 0 AND GROUPING(Location) = 1 AND GROUPING(d.DepartmentName) = 1
-        THEN '💰 BaseSalary Tier Summary: ' + SalaryTier + ' Level'
+        THEN '💰 e.BaseSalary Tier Summary: ' + SalaryTier + ' Level'
         ELSE '🏆 COMPANY TOTAL'
     END AS Executive_Summary_Level,
     -- Display columns
-    CASE WHEN GROUPING(Location) = 1 THEN 'All Locations' ELSE Location END AS Location, CASE WHEN GROUPING(d.DepartmentName) = 1 THEN 'All Departments' ELSE d.DepartmentName END AS DepartmentName, CASE WHEN GROUPING(SalaryTier) = 1 THEN 'All Tiers' ELSE SalaryTier END AS Salary_Tier, -- Core metrics
+    CASE WHEN GROUPING(Location) = 1 THEN 'All Locations' ELSE Location END AS Location, CASE WHEN GROUPING(d.DepartmentName) = 1 THEN 'All Departments' ELSE d.DepartmentName END AS d.DepartmentName,
+    CASE WHEN GROUPING(SalaryTier) = 1 THEN 'All Tiers' ELSE SalaryTier END AS Salary_Tier,
+    -- Core metrics
     COUNT(*) AS Employee_Count,